-Benefits Drawk Drawbacks
+Benefits

-Conventional Synthetic Conventional
+Conventional Synthetic

-tried and tested structure, well familiar to both rating agencies and investors allows for relief of both regulatory and economic capital "True sale" transfer of assets allows for off-balance sheet accounting treatment of reference portfolio tighter trading spreads as opposed to synthetic structures due to mature market (investors, rating agencies, etc.) - efficient transfer of isolated credit risk, esp. of non-transferable assets and less restrictive than "true sale" requirements in traditional transactions - reversibility of transfers to the reference portfolio - possibility of combining synthetic structures with other transactions to create compound structures (e.g. Piandbrief, etc.) - allows for evolution in the loan portfolio without incurring the cost of re-structuring (as opposed to conventional deals) - structural simplicity and greater transparency of asset terms of eligibility for securitisation - shorter implementation time-table - also unfunded and/or partially funded structures are possible high demands on reporting capability of loan portfolio information systems eligibility of asset transfer depends on loan terms and conditions and jurisdictional constraints in some jurisdiction the possibility of continued servicing requires the sponsor to seek permission by the issuer of the transaction moderately longer implementation time-table than synthetic structures higher administrative cost than synthetic structures only funded obligations are issued allows p capital re "leverag issued g more that portfolio issue of work-out default less "infe market less reads traditions."
+tried and tested structure, well familiar to both rating agencies and investors allows for relief of both regulatory and economic capital "True sale" transfer of assets allows for off-balance sheet accounting treatment of reference portfolio tighter trading spreads as opposed to synthetic structures due to mature market (investors, rating agencies, etc.) - efficient transfer of isolated credit risk, esp. of non-transferable assets and less restrictive than 'true sale' requirements in traditional transactions - reversibility of transfers to the reference portfolio - possibility of combining synthetic structures with other transactions to create compound structures (e.g. Plandbrief , etc.) - allows for evolution in the loan portfolio without incurring the cost of re-structuring (as opposed to conventional deals) - structural simplicity and greater transparency of asset terms of eligibility for securifisation - shorter implementation time-table - also unfunded and/or partially funded structures are possible

+Drawbacks

+Conventional Synthetic

+high demands on reporting capability of loan portfolio information systems eligibility of asset transfer depends on loan terms and conditions and jurisdictional constraints in some jurisdiction the possibility of continued servicing requires the sponsor to seek permission by the issuer of the transaction moderately longer implementation time-table than synthetic structures higher administrative cost than synthetic structures only funded obligations are issued allows primarily for economic capital relief only "leveraged" structures, as notes issued generally amount to no more than 10% of the reference portfolio issue of defining credit event and work-out procedures in cases of default less "informed buyers" in the market leads to historically wider spreads in comparison to traditional transactions